Roudey/brainfuck/README.md

 # brainfuck
 Simple brainfuck interpreter written in Rust.
+This project is just a way for me to learn Rust and GitHub.
+Feel free to suggest improvements.

 **How to run examples:** <br/>
 `cargo run examples/[INSERT EXAMPLE]`